ryanarnouk/WikipediaTopicExtraction/README.md

 ### Vectorization
 **Bag of Words**
-Now we are able to vectorize the data: Vectorization is converting the words to numbers.
+Now we can vectorize the data: Vectorization is converting the words to numbers.

-Bag-of-words is a representation of text that describes the occurence of words in a document.
+Bag-of-words is a representation of text that describes the occurrence of words in a document.
 Containing the following:
 1. A vocabulary of known words.
 2. A measure of the presence of known words.

-It is called *bag* of words because information about order or structure is discarded and the model is simply concerned whether words occur in the document and not where in the document.
+It is called *bag* of words because information about order or structure is discarded and the model is simply concerned whether words occur in the document and not where it appears in the document.

 https://machinelearningmastery.com/gentle-introduction-bag-words-model/